rednosemonkey/sass-boilerplate/README.md

 # Sass project Boilerplate

 A simple, concise, sass file structure that can be used to jump start any project.
 The barebone requirements for any project without overly verbose mixins trying to cover every eventuality.
-Simple and straightforward file structure and mixins that that can be droppped in, tweeked, and easily added to for each project.
+Simple and straightforward file structure and mixins that that can be dropped in, tweaked, and easily added to for each project.

 ## Usage